-Whenever the application runs in a locale for which you have not provided
+Whenever the app runs in a locale for which you have not provided

-locale-specific text, Android will load the default strings from
+locale-specific text, Android loads the default strings from

 res/values/strings.xml.
-If this default file is absent, or if it
+If this default file is absent, or if it's

-is missing a string that your application needs, then your application will not run
+missing a string that your app needs, then your app doesn't run

-An application's Java code refers to just two strings,
+An app's Java-based code refers to just two strings,

 text_b.
-This application includes a localized resource file
+This app includes a localized resource file

 res/values-en/strings.xml) that defines

 text_b in English.
-This application also includes a default
+This app also includes a default

 resource file (